abrennec/sose20_cc2/01_intro/readme.md

 If you are working on Windows, you will need to install **MS Visual Studio Community 2017**.
 - Follow the instructions here https://openframeworks.cc/setup/vs/.
 - Checkout [this video to get a first impression of how to work with openFrameworks on Windows](https://www.youtube.com/watch?v=DtD007zeztA)

-## The openFrameworks SDK

-Once your system is setup, checkout this introduction video on the openFrameworks SDK and its folder structure:

-- *Link to the video*

 # Building a First ofExample